jwodder/rst2json/examples/render-split/README.rst

 This is an example application that makes use of ``rst2json``'s ``split_section_level`` feature in order to divide up a document into multiple files or "chunks."
-It processes a reStructuredText document with ``rst2json --split-section-level 1`` and then uses a custom Python script to template the document intro and sections in separate files, with intra-document links rewritten to point to the appropriate files.

 ``render-split.py``
 ===================

 ::

-    python3 render-split.py [<options>] <rst2json output file> <intro template> <section template>
+    python3 render-split.py [<options>] <rst input file> <intro template> <section template>

-The ``render-split.py`` script takes the output from an invocation of ``rst2json`` with ``split_section_level`` set to 1, along with two Jinja2 templates (one for the intro, one for the sections), and it rewrites the intra-document links in the content before templating the intro and each section as separate files.
+The ``render-split.py`` script takes a reStructutedText input file plus two Jinja2 templates (one for the intro, one for the sections).
+It processes the input file with ``rst2json`` with ``split_section_level`` set to 1, rewrites the intra-document links in the content to point to the appropriate output files, and then templates the intro and each section as separate files.

+Docutils options can be passed to ``rst2json`` via a Docutils config file — either one of the standard files (e.g., ``docutils.conf``) or via a file specified on the command line with ``--config``.

 Options
 -------

+-c, --config FILE      Read Docutils configuration options from FILE

+-f, --format FORMAT    Markup format to render the input into.
+                       ``render-split.py`` only supports HTML formats ("html",
+                       "html4", and "html5").  (default: html)

 -i, --intro-name NAME  Filename at which to save the rendered intro
                        (default: intro.html)